MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/setup_documentation/pfSense.md

 * Issues with installed packages or their patches
 * Pretty much anything that would generate an alert

-IF you want to go beyond that, you'll need to:
+IF you want to go beyond that, say alerts that are triggered when a certain amount of activity goes above a threshold you'll need to:
- 1) setup logging/monitoring via something like Telegraf or Prometheus
+ 1) Setup logging/monitoring via something like Telegraf or Prometheus
- 2) configure specific alerts within a tool like Grafana or Prometheus alert manager.
+ 2) Configure specific alerts within a tool like Grafana or Prometheus alert manager.

 ### Adding Secure Certifications via LetsEncrypt.org & Cloudflare